 • Promote and advocate cultural and children rights.
 Incorporate indigenous knowledge and traditional practices into Parental Education and ECD Education Programs through activities such as music, dance, storytelling, and plays.

-Ministry of Education/Department of Education in collaboration with Ministry of Health, Ministry of Women, Children, and Social Welfare, and Ministry of Federal Affairs and Local Development
+Ministry of Education, Science and Technology in collaboration with Ministry of Health and Population, Ministry of Women, Children, and Senior Citizen, and Ministry of Federal Affairs and General Administration

 1. Collaborative partnerships to scale up ECD programs